jsborjesson/passwords/source/06-Discussion.md

 alternative to the question) to remember their passwords.

 Even though 78% remember their passwords by heart, only 43% find it difficult to keep track of them.
-It would be interesting to see what the reason for this gap is, if it is because they use the same password for many things, that they just have a very good memory, that they are using some kind of system to memorize them, or perhaps using real phrases as passwords.
+I did not expect these numbers to differ so much, what is it that allows such a large portion of participants to remember their passwords with ease?
+Is it because they use the same password for many things, that they just have a very good memory, that they are using some kind of system to memorize them, or perhaps using real phrases as passwords?

 More than half of the participants do **not** use secure passwords, this sounds very worrying to me.
 That said, the specified definition of "generally using secure passwords" was very strictly